pygae/lean-ga/blueprint/README.md

 The source for the blueprint is in `src`.
-If you only want to build it as a `pdf` file then you can simply run `xelatex print.tex` or `lualatex print.tex` (or even `pdflatex print.tex` if you are stuck in the past).
+If you only want to build it as a `pdf` file then you can simply run `xelatex print.tex` or `tectonic print.tex` depending on your TeX choice.

 More complicated goals are easier to handle using [python invoke](https://www.pyinvoke.org/).
-You can run `inv -l` to see the available actions.
-In particular `inv web` will build the website and `inv serve` will serve it locally on port 8000.
+You can run `inv -l` to see the available actions and their functions.

+In particular `inv bp` will build the PDF file, `inv web` will build the website, and `inv dev` will serve the website locally on http://localhost:8080/ and rebuild PDF and the website on file changes.

 Note that the dependency graph using graph-viz won't work if you simply open `web/dep_graph.html` in a browser because of browser paranoia.
 It has to be accessed through a web server.